-Steven Baboun is a 21 year-old visual artist and content creator from Port-au-Prince, Haiti.
-He is a senior studying Film and Media Arts and minoring in Education Studies at American University in Washington, DC.
+Steven Baboun is a 22 year-old award-winning photographer, visual artist, and creative director from Port-au-Prince, Haiti.
+He is a graduate from American University where he received a Bachelor's degree in Film and Media Arts and Education Studies.

 Steven believes in creating work that celebrates people, color, and experiences.
 His work is characterized by bright palettes and thought-provoking stories.
 Baboun's art is aimed at uncovering and exploring "the other Haitian narrative," a narrative that celebrates the diverse nature of Haitian society.